Domenicobrz/Dual-Contouring-javascript-implementation/README.md

 If the 4 nodes passed to this function are all leaves, they're just sent to ContourProcessEdge along with the direction identifier

-If however, those 4 nodes are internal, we'll iterate on the 2 common edges shared by all of them
+If however, those 4 nodes are internal, we'll iterate on the 2 common edges shared by all of them, as depicted in the next image